 “For the wisdom of this world is foolishness before God.”

 Before Jesus began his ministry, a man known as John the baptizer spent his days letting people know a new way was coming.
 His mission was to usher in the way of peace.
-His mission was to push aside the way of the world and shine the bright of truth on all those he encountered.
+His mission was to push aside the way of the world and shine the bright light of truth on all those he encountered.

 John 1:6-8 (NASB)